 This book outlines our educational approach, rooted in what research has revealed engages girls in STEM.
 Yet these strategies have also been proven to work with all learners, including underrepresented youth.
 Everyone benefits from a gender equitable approach to STEM!

-- Download the complete guide here (33MB .pdf file, suitable for printing) or download only the sections you need below.
+- Download the complete guide here (33MB .pdf file, suitable for printing)

 - Watch the SciGirls Gender Equity Webinar to get the lowdown on SciGirls‘ approach.
 Recorded June 1, 2010 with the National Girls Collaborative Project.